victor-iyi/sage/README.md

 Please keep a link to the [original repository](https://github.com/victor-iyi/sage).
-If you have made a fork with substantial modifications that you feel may be useful, then please [open a new issue on GitHub](https://github.com/victor-iyi/sage/issues) with a link and short description.
+If you have made a fork with substantial modifications that you feel may be useful, then please [open a new issue on GitHub](https://github.com/victor-iyi/sage/issues) with a link and a short description.

 ## License (Apache)